Shoulder Injuries in Sports

 • Arthritis: Wear-and-tear arthritis in the shoulder joint can develop after repeated sports injuries.

-• Labral tears (SLAP tears): Cartilage tears that often require advanced surgical intervention.
+• Labral tears (SLAP tears): Tears in the labrum can be caused by falling, a direct blow, or throwing or pulling injuries.
+Labral tears often require advanced surgical intervention.

-These conditions require expert care to ensure a safe and effective return to sports activities.
+These conditions require expert care from a shoulder specialist to ensure a safe and effective return to sports activities.

 How Are Sports-Related Shoulder Injuries Treated?